-In controlled transactions using the CPM/TNMM, the Operating Margin was the most common profit level indicator (PLI) used to benchmark results for transfers of tangible and intangible property.
-Per the applicable regulations, Operating Margin is defined as the ratio of operating profits to sales.
-The Berry Ratio, defined as the ratio of gross profit to operating expenses, was applied as the profit level indicator in 8 percent of the controlled transactions that used the CPM/TNMM.
-Each other profit level indicator accounted for a smaller share.
+In controlled transactions using the CPM/TNMM, operating margin was the most common profit level indicator (PLI) used to benchmark results for transfers of tangible and intangible property.
+As used here, "operating margin" means the ratio of operating profits to sales 4 and "Berry Ratio" means the ratio of gross profit to operating expenses.
+5